chwinnie/tutti/README.md

 # tutti
-Play music together at a concert.
-Change.
+Tutti helps artists play music on fans' phones at a concert.